foster children with childhood trauma

 Therapy for childhood trauma

 That’s why we have an integrated, holistic approach to therapy.
 This means the child’s entire network is trauma-informed, as opposed to therapy being seen as a separate supplement to their care.
-From the care they receive from their foster parents through to everybody involved in their education, helping young people heal from trauma is built into the fabric of everything we do.
+From the care they receive from their foster parents to everybody involved in their education, helping young people heal from trauma is built into the fabric of everything we do.

 Trauma therapy isn’t a one-size-fits-all approach, so being flexible and responding to how children work through their emotions is critical in achieving a positive outcome.
 For those children who do wish to access one-to-one therapy, our trauma therapy programmes are tailored to their specific needs.
 It gives them a chance to reflect on their past and learn to sit with their feelings.